August 13, 2018

 As the company’s solution and customer base continues to grow, John regularly meets with managers and HR professionals who are seeking to make their frontline workforce safer, more satisfied, and more productive.
 He is always available via email at email@example.com.

 This is Part 1 of a two part series.
-Part 1 looks at the talent shortage on the supply chain front lines – the distribution center – how severe is it and what’s causing it.
+Part 1 looks at the talent shortage on the supply chain front lines – the distribution center – how severe it is and what’s causing it.
 Part 2 will explore what companies can do to help solve the front-line worker shortage problem.

 We had a moment to sit down with Lisa Harrington, who is the president of a strategic research and consulting firm called LHarrington Group.
 Her company focuses on global supply chain strategy, operations, and technology, and her list of clients includes DHL, FedEx, the US Department of Defense, Caterpillar, Intel, Microsoft, BP, Lockheed Martin, NASA, Honeywell, and others.
 She is also a senior research scholar at the Center for Public Policy at the University of Maryland, and a former faculty number at Maryland’s Robert H. Smith School of Business.
 She’s a thought leader who writes extensively about global logistics and supply chain matters- her articles and books are published around the world.
 So, we were lucky to get a few moments of her time to talk to her about the labor pool and what can be done to attract and retain talent.